bdelucia/bdelucia/README.md

 ![](https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif)

 ### :man_technologist: About Me:

-I have recently graduated with a B.S. in Computer Science (Software Engineering) from Arizona State University.
-Some things I'm doing:
+- :seedling: I have recently graduated with a B.S. in Computer Science (Software Engineering) from Arizona State University

-- :seedling: Learning Full Stack development independently via The Odin Project.
-- :zap: In my free time, I like riding my electric unicycle or gaming
+- :zap: I ride an electric unicycle

 - 👀 Looking for full-time employment

 <br>